mdvictor/opendeck-volume-controller/README.md

 ## ToDo:

 - [ ] Make this work on the SD+ so it responds to the dials and shows volume on the LCD?
 - [ ] Figure out a layout for the 2-row SDs
+  - Thinking about adding an extra action here that would just be +/- volume
 - [ ] Fix bugs